-Ca2+), pH 7.3 (+/- 0.1), 50% glycerol, with 1.0 mg/mL BSA (IgG, protease free) as a carrier.
+Ca2+), pH 7.3 (+/- 0.1), 50% glycerol with 1.0 mg/mL BSA (IgG, protease free) as a carrier.

 Preservative: 0.05% sodium azide (Caution: sodium azide is a poisonous and hazardous substance.
-Handle with negatively preadsorbed using a non-phosphopeptide corresponding to the site of phosphorylation to remove antibody that is reactive with non-phosphorylated HSP27.
-The final product is generated by affinity chromatography using an HSP27-derived peptide that is phosphorylated at serine 82.
+Handle with negatively preadsorbed using a non-phosphopeptide corresponding to the site of phosphorylation to remove antibody that is reactive with non-phosphorylated IRS-1.
+The final product is generated by affinity chromatography using an IRS-1-derived peptide that is phosphorylated at tyrosine 941.

-Purification: Purified from rabbit serum by epitope-specific affinity chromatography.
-The antibody has been region of human HSP27 that contains serine 82.
+Purification: Purified from rabbit serum by sequential epitope-specific chromatography.
+The antibody has been region of mouse IRS-1 that contains tyrosine 935 (tyrosine 941 in the human sequence).
+The sequence is conserved in rat.